BY R.D. Miller

 Even more problematic was the re-victimization attitude by some as if this was a pre-written script.
 “She could have ran out of the situation or nothing happened to her.”
 It seems that there were more outrage when Jamaican dancehall artist Vybz Kartel was sentenced to life in prison for murder and when the US Supreme Court’s decision on gay marriage

-Sexual exploitation and human trafficking is not debatable, violence against humanity and especially against women.
+Sexual exploitation and human trafficking is not debatable.
 These events often have a negative psychological consequence long-term.
 An emotion complexity diminishes her assertiveness to gain back courage, confidence, resilience, and beauty.

 Sadly, she is not alone, nor is it an isolated incident.
 Last year I wrote that Boko Haram is not just a Nigerian problem.
 Although in the Caribbean region, the Boko mentality has not marched into a classroom, wielded a weapon, and demanded 250 girls and left for the hills.
 A niece, an aunt, sister, and cousin are being taken one at a time while families are left hopeless with little and no support.